syncpoint/openvtpk/README.md

 * extract the vector tiles from the VTPK folder
 * read the first tile per zoom level in order to extract the layer names
 * write the tiles to the MBTiles container
-* write metadata to the MBTiles container
+* write metadata (including the layer names extracted previously) to the MBTiles container

 The ```basemap.at.mbtiles``` will have a size of 2.7 GByte.